less-lab-uva/CS4501-Fall2022/project/project.md

 8. For the purposes of LiDAR readings, you may assume that the roll, pitch, and yaw of the drone are 0.
 9. Except for "intersections", all "hallways" will always be one wide; more concretely, there will never be a 2x2 block of open cells.
 10. The world may not be square, but each side will be no more than 31 cells in length.
+11. The outer boundary of the map will always be obstacles.

 ## Example Seeds
 Here we provide the complete maps for several possible map configurations and seeds.
 These can be useful when debugging as they provided controlled environments where you know the expected output.
 Additionally, for any seed, the system will output an ASCII art drawing of the map to the terminal *after* ROS has shutdown.